 South Philly Barbacoa is located at 1140 S 9th Street, Philadelphia, PA 19147, USA.

 Don’t freak out when you see the prices at Famous 4th Street Deli.
 Their monstrous sandwiches are actually a good value at this traditional New York deli-style eatery.
 At Famous Fourth, a classic pastrami on rye sandwich is big enough to share, though you may need to ask for extra rye bread.

-As for the Famous chicken soup with a huge matzo ball, kreplach, noodles, rice and kasha – you can share that too and take the rest home or to your hotel room to enjoy later.
+As for the Famous chicken soup with a huge matzo ball, kreplach, noodles, rice and kasha – you can share that too and take the rest home or to your hotel room or apartment to enjoy later.
 You’ll want to order your own can of Dr. Brown’s soda, at least that’s what we do.

 Famous 4th Street Delicatessen is located at 700 S 4th Street, Philadelphia, PA 19147, USA.